fhswf/MLPro-Int-OpenML/README.md

 <img src="https://github.com/fhswf/MLPro-Int-OpenML/blob/main/doc/logo/original/logo.png?raw=True" align="right" width="40%"/>

 # MLPro-Int-OpenML - Integration of OpenML into MLPro
 Welcome to MLPro-Int-OpenML, an extension to MLPro to integrate the OpenML package.
 MLPro is a middleware framework for standardized machine learning in Python.
 It is developed by the South Westphalia University of Applied Sciences, Germany, and provides standards, templates, and processes for hybrid machine learning applications.
-OpenML, in turn, provides numerous datasets and benchmark functionalities to train and assess machine learning algorithms.
+OpenML, in turn, provides a vast amount of sample datasets, combined with a benchmark systematics to enable a standardized assessment of ML algorithms.

 MLPro-Int-OpenML provides wrapper classes that enable the use of OpenML datasets in your MLPro applications.
 The use of these wrappers is illustrated in example programs.

 ### Learn more
 [MLPro - Machine Learning Professional](https://mlpro.readthedocs.io)